 • Your corporate name is only protected in the state where you are incorporated.
 Therefore, you could have two businesses with the same corporate name, one in South Carolina and one in Tennessee, without infringing on one another’s rights.

 • Your trade name, however, is protected either in your geographic region or across the entire U.S. once it is registered as a trademark.
-This means that if someone else already owns the trademark for the name you wish to use, you may be prohibited from using it, even in your state.
+This means that if someone else already owns the trademark for the name you wish to use, you may be prohibited from using it.
+Prohibition can apply even if the trademark holder is physically located in your state.

 Incorporation Doesn’t Grant Trademark Rights

-It’s crucial to understand that even if you’ve successfully incorporated your business under a particular name, this doesn’t give you the right to use that name in commerce.
-Incorporation merely establishes your business as a legal entity—it does not provide the same level of protection as trademark registration.
+It’s important to know that incorporation does not guarantee the right to use your business name in commerce.
+Incorporation only creates a legal business entity.
+It does not offer the same protection as trademark registration.

 A key case illustrating this distinction is Thrifty Rent-A-Car System, Inc. v.
 Thrifty Auto Sales of Charleston, Inc., 849 F. Supp.
 1091 (D.S.C.
 1993).
 In this case, a South Carolina business incorporated as “Thrifty Auto Sales of Charleston, Inc.” was enjoined (legally prohibited) from using the name due to a trademark conflict with the national “Thrifty” car rental company.
 The state incorporation of the business did not grant them the right to use the name in commerce because “Thrifty” was already protected under trademark law.